simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 ### Budget report

-The `--budget` report is like a regular balance report, but with two main differences:
+The `balance --budget` report is like a regular balance report, but with two main differences:

 - Budget goals and performance percentages are also shown, in brackets
 - Accounts which don't have budget goals are hidden by default.